 Charismatic leaders rely on the loyalty and devotion of their followers.
 One of the best ways to continue to foster this is to be transparent.

 Again, no one expects or wants perfection.
 Your team wants to know when the proverbial sh%+ is hitting the fan.
 Don’t sweep problems under the rug.
 Be open and upfront about them so that you can enlist the help and advice of your people.

 They want to help you and to return the favor of your motivation back to you.
-It’s okay, and in fact, it’s encouraged, to be honest and sincere when things aren’t going to plan.
+It’s okay, and in fact, it’s encouraged to be honest and sincere when things aren’t going to plan.
 Charismatic leaders aren’t perfect, they’re relatable.

 Nelson Mandela is a prime example of using transparency and honesty to inspire change.
-Drawing on his injustices and his ability to forgive them, he moved a nation toward positive social revolution.
+Drawing on his injustices and his ability to forgive them, he moved a nation toward a positive social revolution.

 Develop your listening skills

-Leaders are constantly being pulled in all directions, charismatic leaders are no different.
+Leaders are constantly being pulled in all directions; charismatic leaders are no different.
 One of the most important things you can do to make your team feel genuinely valued and cared about is to become a stellar listener.